 Excess gas and bloating are uncomfortable and embarrassing.
 While often due to the food you eat, your gas could also indicate another health problem.
-The doctors at Digestive Disease Care diagnose the cause of gas and bloating and offer personalized treatments at their New York offices in Lake Success, East Setauket, Mineola, and Hicksville in Long Island, and Forest Hills and Jamaica in Queens.
+The doctors at Digestive Disease Care diagnose the cause of gas and bloating and offer personalized treatments at their New York offices in Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens.
 For expert gastrointestinal medicine, call Digestive Disease Care or book an appointment online today.

 Your digestive system naturally creates some gas while breaking down food and extracting nutrients.
 In many cases, the food you eat can trigger excess gas production.
 For example, foods like fruits, vegetables, legumes, and whole grains are known to create gas.
 If you have a food intolerance, like lactose intolerance, you could also develop uncomfortable gas if you eat dairy products.

 If you have chronic gas and painful bloating, your symptoms could be due to a medical condition.
 Some gastrointestinal conditions that cause gas and bloating include:

 Additionally, constipation can make it difficult to pass gas, which can lead to uncomfortable bloating and cramping.